 She put her hand on her wand.
 “Try it,” she dared him.
 “Go on.”

 Scorpius let out a bark of laughter.
 “No,” he said flatly.
-“No matter how much I want to jinx you right now, it’s not going to get me what I want.”
-Her bewilderment must have shown on her face, because he added, “Look, unlike you, I have some self-control.
+“Even if I could jinx you right now - and I don’t think I can, because you’re wearing that necklace - doing it is not going to get me what I want.”
+Her bewilderment must have shown on her face, because he added, “Look, I’m all about results.
 I’m annoyed at you right now, but I’m often annoyed at you.
+Jinxing you isn’t going to solve anything.
 I know how to choose my battles.”